nguidice/branch-Prediction-Model/README.md

 # branch-Prediction-Model
-Modeled the effectiveness of multiple branch predictors in C++
+Constructed a branch predictor model in C++ to visualize the performance of CPU instruction pipelines by accurately predicting the outcomes of branch instructions